paradigm-lab/Frontend/JavaScript/README.md

 - Event Object
 	* When an event occurs, the event object is created
 	* In most cases Event Object is expressed as (e)

+- Event bubbling
+	* A method of event propagation in the HTML DOM API when an event is in an element inside another element, and both elements have registered a handle to that event.
+	* Sequence of event firing from inner to outer
+	* We can manage this by using the third argurment which is the boolean value (false).

+- Event Capturing
+	* Sequence of event firing from outer to inner
+	* We can manage this by using the third argurment which is the boolean value (true).